 below 600 feet in an emergency.

 Yet the submarines of this period were not true underwater craft.
 They were essentially surface torpedo boats with a limited capacity to operate underwater for purposes of stealth.
 In fact, a large percentage of kills were by submarines operating on the surface at night.
-This was particularly true of U-boats in the Atlantic, but it was also true of American submarines in the Pacific.
+This was particularly true of U-boats in the Atlantic, whose commander, Doenitz, trained his crews in surface torpedo boats until enough U-boats were constructed; but it was also true of American submarines in the Pacific.

 Prior to war, American submarine doctrine